oking02/WordChainSolver/README.md

 LEAD → LOAD → GOAD → GOLD

-In the launcher class, the thirst variable in the SuffixTreeBuilder set the limit of the chain length.
+In the launcher class, the third variable in the SuffixTreeBuilder constructor sets the limit of the chain length.
 Currently set to 7 as any larger takes to long to compute.